-The San Antonio Class landing platform dock is the latest class of amphibious force ship for the United States Navy.
-The mission of the San Antonio Class is to transport the US Marine Corps ‘mobility triad' - that is, advanced amphibious assault vehicles (AAAVs), air-cushioned landing craft (LCAC) and the MV-22 Osprey tiltrotor aircraft - to trouble spots around the world.
+The mission of the San Antonio class is to transport the US Marine Corps ‘mobility triad’, including advanced amphibious assault vehicles (AAAVs), landing craft air cushion (LCAC), and the MV-22 Osprey tilt-rotor aircraft, to required spots around the world.

 USS San Antonio (LPD 17) amphibious transport dock

-Construction of the first ship of 12, the San Antonio (LPD 17), began in June 2000.
-The ship's keel was laid in December 2000.
+The construction of the first ship, the San Antonio (LPD 17), began in June 2000, followed by its keel-laying ceremony in December 2000.
 It was launched in July 2003 and commissioned in January 2006.
-The San Antonio is homeported at the Norfolk naval base, Virginia.
+The San Antonio is home-ported at the Norfolk naval base, Virginia.
 The vessel achieved initial operating capability (IOC) in May 2008 and made its first deployment in August 2008 as part of the Iwo Jima expeditionary strike group.

 USS New Orleans (LPD 18) and USS Mesa Verde (LPD 19)

 The keel of the second ship, New Orleans (LPD 18), was laid in October 2002.
 It was launched in November 2004, delivered in December 2006, and commissioned in March 2007.
 The keel of the third, Mesa Verde (LPD 19), was laid in February 2003, launched in January 2005, and commissioned in December 2007.

 The keel for the fourth, USS Green Bay (LPD 20), was laid in August 2003, launched in August 2006, and delivered in August 2008.
 It was commissioned in January 2009.
 New Orleans and Green Bay are home-ported at San Diego.